saatvik-dev/with-whatsapp/README.md

 - **Frontend**: React with TypeScript, TailwindCSS, shadcn/ui components
 - **Backend**: Express.js server with REST API endpoints
-- **Database**: PostgreSQL (with fallback to in-memory storage when unavailable)
+- **Database**: Supabase & PostgreSQL (with fallback to in-memory storage when unavailable)
 - **State Management**: React Query for server state, React Hook Form for forms
-- **Deployment**: Configured for deployment on Render and Netlify
+- **Deployment**: Configured for deployment on Netlify

 ## Getting Started

 ### Prerequisites

 - Node.js (v18+)
-- PostgreSQL database (optional, falls back to in-memory storage if unavailable)
+- Supabase account (recommended for production) or direct PostgreSQL database
+- Application will use in-memory fallback storage when no database connection is available

 ### Installation